Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 030 : August 8 , 2018

-**Today's Progress** :  Wrote a medium article about what makes a good feature.
+**Today's Progress** :  Wrote a medium article about working with audio input: Common audio features.
 Still exploring audio signal processing for musical applications

 **Thoughts** : I am learning more new things by trying to blog about it.